 Yet her doctors did not see that sign.
 She went to countless practitioners, none of whom even thought to test her for celiac disease.
 Eventually, one doctor declared he had the answer: the bridge of her nose was too small.
 He suggested drilling holes through her eyebrows to release pressure and help things drain properly.
 As Esposito says, if she’d done everything the doctors had recommended, “I would be like Frankenstein!”

-The courses of treatment doctors suggested were all over the place, but there was one constant theme: none of them ever showed interest in wanting to explore WHY so much toxicity — in the form of mucus — was trying to escape her body (or why she was experiencing so many other symptoms, for that matter).
+The treatment protocols doctors suggested for Esposito’s sinus infections were all over the place, but there was one constant theme: none of them ever showed interest in wanting to explore WHY so much toxicity — in the form of mucus — was trying to escape her body (or why she was experiencing so many other symptoms, for that matter).

 Esposito ended up on both steroids and antibiotics, with all of their attendant side effects.
 “I was a complete disaster,” she remembers.
 At the time, she didn’t know about all of the damaging side effects of these medications, and just listened to her doctors.
 She had her questions, sure, but they were the experts, so she trusted them.